tofuutils/tenv/README.md

 <a id="terragrunt-version-files"></a>
 <details><summary><b>terragrunt version files</b></summary><br>

-If you put a `.terragrunt-version`, a `.tgswitchrc` or a `.tgswitch.toml` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
+If you put a `.terragrunt-version` or a `.tgswitchrc` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it. `tenv` also detect a `version` field in a `.tgswitch.toml` in same places.
-Note, that TG_VERSION can be used to override version specified by `.terragrunt-version` file.
+Note, that TG_VERSION can be used to override version specified by those files.

 Recognize same values as `tenv tg use` command.